mlin/GLnext/README.md

 However, spVCF decoding is usually fast enough to run on-the-fly, piping into downstream analysis tools, instead of storing the much larger vcf.gz files.

-If you have a lot of input samples, then prepare a manifest file with one gVCF path per line, and pass `--manifest manifestFile.txt` instead of the individual paths.
+If you have a lot of input samples, then prepare a manifest file with one gVCF path per line, and pass GLnext `--manifest manifestFile.txt` instead of the individual paths.
 And, you'll probably hit out-of-memory errors until you edit the `_JAVA_OPTIONS` to increase the partitioning or (as always with Spark) tune [many other settings](https://spark.apache.org/docs/3.3.4/configuration.html#memory-management).

 ### Google Cloud Dataproc